 It’s important to note that this grant isn’t limited to businesses with established export lines; it is also available to those investigating or looking to start their export journey.

-So if your business has recently moved online due to the pandemic and now has a global reach, or you’re looking to dip your toes in a foreign market, this might be one for you!
+So if your business has moved online and you now have a global reach, or you’re looking to dip your toes in a foreign market, this might be one for you!

 Here’s a breakdown of how the program changes will continue to help businesses tackle and support exporting through its new application process.